unosec/project/CodeAnalysisforSSE_Assignment5.md

 	- It is better to be explicit about those to avoid confusion.
 	- The interpreter raises a warning or a notice in many cases.

-- Add "<th>" headers to this "<table>": Assitive technologies such as sceen readers use "th" headers to provide some context when users navaigate a table.
+- Add "th" headers to this "table": Assitive technologies such as sceen readers use "th" headers to provide some context when users navaigate a table.
 Without it users can get lost in the flow of data.

 ![image](https://github.com/unosec/project/blob/main/images/Talk_App_scan3.png)